PlatDrake2875/NeMo_App/README.md

 # NeMo Guardrails Testing Application

-A full-stack web application for testing **NVIDIA NeMo Guardrails** with **Ollama** as the LLM provider.
+A full-stack web application for testing **NVIDIA NeMo Guardrails** with **vLLM** as the LLM provider.
 This application provides a chat interface with configurable guardrails for different use cases including aviation assistance, banking, and mathematics.

 ## Table of Contents